-Below is a summary of the gender and age demographics related to our NMRN.org digital audiences as per 2021, this is due for refresh this year, but shows larger proportions of male vs female audiences across all age ranges.
+Below is a summary of the gender and age demographics related to our NMRN.org digital audiences: This shows larger proportions of male vs female audiences across all age ranges.
 The largest proportions of users are male 65+(12%) followed jointly by male 25-34 (11%) and male 45-54 (11%).
 This is a shift from pre-CVODI levels when 42% of website visitors were male and 58% female and suggests our new content marketing initiative 'Navigate the Navy' via social media and focussing on core historical content and collections, may have driven more traditional enthusiasts through to the website.